Poppy Malik: Career

 August, she ran a personal best of 51.82 seconds for fifth in the final of the 400 metres at the 2025 UK Athletics Championships in Birmingham.
 She was selected for the British relay pool at the 2025 World Athletics Championships in Tokyo, Japan, where she ran in the women's x 400 metres relay.
 In October 2025, she was named on the British Athletics Olympic Futures Programme for 2025/26.

+Malik was a finalist over 400 metres at the 2026 British Indoor Athletics Championships in Birmingham, placing fourth overall.
+She was subsequently named in the British squad for the 2026 World Athletics Indoor Championships in Toruń, Poland.
+She ran in the women's 4 x 400 metres relay team alongside Tess McHugh, Jazmine Moss and Louisa Stoney, as they qualified for the final in a time of 3:29.31.

+Malik was named in the British squad for the 4 x 400 metres relay at the 2026 World Athletics Relays in Gaborone, Botswana.
+She ran as part of the women's 4 x 400 metres relay, placing fourth overall in the final.
+She was selected to represent England at the 2026 Commonwealth Games in Glasgow, winning the silver medal in the mixed 4 × 400 m relay.